-Institution (MA(BS)1).
-In the case of a locally incorporated AI that has overseas branch operation, the benchmark is applied to the AI's "total assets (after provisions)" covering its unconsolidated position (i.e. the combined position of its Hong Kong office and all overseas branches), as reported by the AI in the Combined Return of Assets and Liabilities of an Authorized Institution (MA(BS)1B).
+In the assessment of a locally incorporated AI without any overseas branches or bank subsidiaries, or an overseas incorporated AI, the benchmark is applied to the AI's "total assets (after provisions)" covering its Hong Kong office position, as reported by the AI in the Return of Assets and Liabilities of an Authorized Institution (MA(BS)1).
+In the case of a locally incorporated AI that has overseas branch operations but no bank subsidiaries, the benchmark is applied to the AI's "total assets (after provisions)" covering its unconsolidated position (i.e. the combined position of its Hong Kong office and all overseas branches), as reported by the AI in the Combined Return of Assets and Liabilities of an Authorized Institution (MA(BS)1B).
+For an AI with one or more bank subsidiaries, the benchmark is applied to the AI's "total assets (after provisions)" covering its consolidated position (i.e. the consolidated positions of its Hong Kong office, all overseas branches, and all subsidiaries consolidated in published accounts) as reported by the AI in the Return of Consolidated Accounts (MA(BS)1H).

-&lt;sup>14 Such markets may relate to wholesale funding, derivatives, securitization or other traded markets.
+16 Such markets may relate to wholesale funding, derivatives, securitization or other traded markets.

-The crucial roles that an Al may play, or important functions that it may undertake, in the local banking system include, but are not limited to, a banknote-issuing function and serving as a clearing and settlement bank for major payment and settlement systems in Hong Kong.
+17 The crucial roles that an AI may play, or important functions that it may undertake, in the local banking system include, but are not limited to, a banknote-issuing function and serving as a clearing and settlement bank for major payment and settlement systems in Hong Kong.